SARS-CoV-2 Biological Agent Reference Sheet and Laboratory Guidance

 Other Exposures: Wash with soap and water for 15 minutes (open wounds, sores, etc.) or a minimum of 20 seconds for areas with intact skin.

 Small Spills: Notify others working in the lab.
 Don appropriate PPE.
-For spills involving fecal material, cover the area of the spill with paper towels, work from the perimeter toward the center, use the paper towels to remove the spill and associated organic material.
+For spills involving fecal material, cover the area of the spill with paper towels, work from the perimeter toward the center, and use the paper towels to remove the spill and associated organic material.
 Discard contaminated paper towels.
-For spills involving fecal material and all other spills apply (or re-apply) 6% hydrogen peroxide on the spill site, Allow 20 minutes of contact time.
-After 20 minutes use paper towels to remove the 6% hydrogen peroxide.
-See: Responding to a Biological Spills.
+For spills involving fecal material and all other spills, apply (or re-apply) 6% hydrogen peroxide on the spill site.
+Allow 20 minutes of contact time.
+After 20 minutes, use paper towels to remove the 6% hydrogen peroxide.
+See: Responding to a Biological Spill.

 Large Spills: Request assistance from the EHS Spill Team by calling CUPD dispatch.
 Call 911 from a campus phone or 607-255-1111 from a mobile phone.